zhikuan-aw/Nodejs-File-Upload/README.md

 ## Components

-- **Frontend**: Built with React and TypeScript, providing interfaces for file upload, data display, pagination, and searching.
+- **Frontend**: Built with React, providing interfaces for file upload, data display, pagination, and searching.
-- **Backend**: Developed using Node.js, Express, and TypeScript.
+- **Backend**: Developed using Node.js and Express.
 It handles file uploads, parses CSV files, and serves the paginated and searchable data via RESTful APIs.

 ## Getting Started